 “What did he say?”

-“He didn’t like our old drummer and won’t teach you how to drum that way.”
+“He didn’t trust our old drummer and won’t teach you how to drum that way.”

 “I wanna see ‘em,” he insists.